Chart Color Schemes

 Recent residential development output has been above average within Wentworth - Buronga when compared nationally

-Wentworth-Buronga averaged approximately 41 new dwelling approvals annually over the past five financial years, totalling 208 homes.
-As of FY26, 16 approvals have been recorded.
-Each year, about two people moved to the area for each dwelling built between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
-The average construction cost value of new homes was $341,000.
+Wentworth-Buronga averaged approximately 41 new dwelling approvals annually over the past five financial years, totalling 208 homes from FY-21 to FY-25.
+As of FY-26, 20 approvals have been recorded.
+Each year, about two people moved to the area per dwelling built during this period, indicating a balanced supply and demand market with stable conditions.
+The average construction cost value for new homes was $341,000.

-This financial year has seen $12.5 million in commercial development approvals, suggesting balanced commercial activity compared to the rest of NSW, where Wentworth-Buronga has 50% more construction activity per person.
-Recent construction comprises 96% detached houses and 4% medium to high-density housing, maintaining the area's traditional low-density character.
-With around 213 people per dwelling approval, Wentworth-Buronga shows a developing market with expected stable or declining population, potentially reducing pressure on housing and creating opportunities for buyers.
+In FY-26, $12.5 million in commercial development approvals were recorded, suggesting steady commercial growth activity compared to the rest of NSW.
+Wentworth-Buronga has 50% more construction activity per person relative to other NSW regions, providing buyers with greater choice.
+Recent construction comprised 96% detached houses and 4% medium to high-density housing, maintaining the area's traditional low-density character focused on family homes.
+With around 213 people per dwelling approval, Wentworth-Buronga exhibits a developing market.

 Frequently Asked Questions - Development